omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service-plan_disable-feature.md

 ```
 # Disable service plan feature
-omctl service-plan disable-feature [service-name] [plan-name] --feature-name [feature-name]
+omctl service-plan disable-feature [service-name] [plan-name] --feature [feature-name]

 #  Disable service plan feature by ID instead of name
-omctl service-plan enable-feature --service-id [service-id] --plan-id [plan-id] --feature-name [feature-name]
+omctl service-plan enable-feature --service-id [service-id] --plan-id [plan-id] --feature [feature-name]
 ```

 ### Options

 ```
       --environment string   Environment name.
 Use this flag with service name and plan name to describe the service plan in a specific environment
-      --feature-name string   Name / identifier of the feature to disable
+      --feature string       Name / identifier of the feature to disable
   -h, --help                 help for disable-feature
       --plan-id string       Environment ID.
 Required if plan name is not provided
       --service-id string    Service ID.
 Required if service name is not provided
 ```

 ### Options inherited from parent commands